wyy18feb/wyy18feb.github.io/_drafts/First-Step-In-Go.md

 Mixing pointer/non-pointer receivers for a type will get confusing.

-## Module4: Interfaces for Abstraction
+## Module 4: Interfaces for Abstraction

 ### M4.1.1: Polymorphism